trickerer/Trinity-Bots/README.md

 **Additional info:** Sea Witch is a versatile ranged damage dealer.
 She is very durable and has some CC capabilities

+#### Crypt Lord
+**Rank: Rareelite**
+**Level Bonus: +3**
+**Minimum player level: 1**
+**Equipment affects visual: no**
+**Number included: 5**
+**Class specifics:** Melee damage taken reduced by 30%, spell damage taken reduced by 15%, stamina bonus +20%, armor bonus: up to +50%, attack power from stats: strength x9, spellpower bonus: 200% strength
+Equippable weapon: axes, maces, swords, 2h axes, 2h maces, 2h swords, polearms, staves, fist weapons, daggers
+Equippable armor: mail/plate (no shield)
+Abilities:

+- Impale.
+Crypt Lord slams the ground with his massive claws, shooting spikes out in a frontal cone, dealing damage and hurling enemy units into the air in their wake, stunning them.
+Unlocked at level 20.
+- Spiked Carapace.
+Crypt Lord's chitinous armor increases damage resistance and returns 15% to 50% damage to enemy melee attackers.
+- Carrion Beetles.
+Crypt Lord progenerates a Carrion Beetle from a fresh corpse of an enemy to attack his enemies.
+Beetles are permanent but do not regenerate health and only 6 can be controlled at a time.
+Higher levels allow Crypt Lord to summon more powerful beetles.
+Unlocked at level 10.
+- Locust Swarm.
+Crypt Lord releases a swarm of 20-40 (depends on Crypt Lord's level) angry locusts that bite and tear at nearby enemy units, reducing their ability to move or attack.
+As they chew the enemy flesh, they convert it into a substance that restores hit points to the Crypt Lord when they return.
+Unlocked at level 40.

+**Additional info:** Crypt Lord is a great melee damage dealer and with little support he becomes a not bad melee tank.
+Higher levels also provide moderate CC capabilities.
+Crypt Lord is immune to poison-based effect (but not damage)

 ### NPCBot Occupations
 #### Database
 NPCBot data is stored in the following locations: